Oracle Design

 Some jobs that seem oracle-adjacent are handled elsewhere:

-• Computing the OBV composite.
-Off-chain in engine/index-calculator.ts.
+- Computing the OBV composite.
+Off-chain in the index calculator.
 The program receives a finished index value, not raw OBV + form + results.

 Keeping the oracle narrow — price + confidence + liveness + TWAP sample — keeps the trust surface small.
 Anything else is either on-chain determinism or off-chain service responsibility, not oracle concern.